 In May 2021 the first Indonesian community festival was held in Scotts Head, featuring professional dancers, musicians, artists, workshops, demonstrations and authentic cuisine.
 This was a wonderful opportunity for our students to perform publicly and for families to experience the diversity of Indonesian culture and language in the local environment.

-We are working hard to build a wider network of Indonesian-speakers in our community, offering after school classes for adults, encouraging local pre-schools to embrace Indonesian as well as supporting nearby Macksville High School to expand its language program all the way to Year 12.
+We are working hard to build a wider network of Indonesian-speakers in our community, offering after school classes for adults and encouraging local pre-schools to embrace Indonesian.

 Benefits of Bilingual Education